The Real Story on The Vietnam War and JFK’s Withdrawal Plans

 The President approved the military recommendations contained in Section 1 B (l-3) of the report, but directed that no formal announcement be made of the implementation of plans to withdraw 1,000 U.S. military personnel by the end of 1963.

-How can SAM 263 be presented as evidence of a plan to remove all troops by 1965 if there is no mention of that point in the document?
-As the previous quote did, it is highly deceptive to tell people that the plan to remove all troops by 1965 was in SAM 263 when it was not mentioned anywhere.
+How can SAM 263 be presented as evidence of a plan to remove all troops by 1965 if the document does not mention that point?
+As the previous quote did, telling people that the plan to remove all troops by 1965 was in SAM 263 when it was not mentioned anywhere is deceptive.

 Before we get into that topic, let us take a segue into other SAMs.